-- OIL: Color variation is due to oils migrating from the substrate. - POLLEN: Pollen may settle in wet coating, giving a yellow appearance. - LEAVES/FOLIAGE: Contamination from plant debris on fresh coating can cause yellowing. - CHEMICAL: Chemicals from exhaust stacks and vents can leave oily or greasy residue on coating causing coating to yellow. - USE OF ASPHALTIC ROOF CEMENTS: Using asphaltic roof cements to repair coating products or single ply membranes can cause yellowing.
+- Oil: Oils migrating from the substrate can affect color. - Pollen: Pollen may settle in wet coating, giving a yellow appearance. - Leaves/Foliage: Contamination from plant debris on fresh coating can cause yellowing. - Chemical: Chemicals from exhaust stacks and vents can leave oily or greasy residue on coating, causing coating to yellow. - Use of Asphaltic Roof Cements: Using asphaltic roof cements to repair coating products or single ply membranes can cause yellowing.

 Typically no repair is necessary for this condition.
 Most oils burn off from ultraviolet exposure.
-When the yellowing is excessive and/or the customer finds the appearance unacceptable, the contractor should first allow some weathering to reduce the migrating oil then:
+When the yellowing is excessive and/or the customer finds the appearance unacceptable, the contractor should first allow some weathering to reduce the migrating oil, then do the following:

-- 1. Clear area of any debris and clean affected area with NEOGARD® 8500 BioDegradable Cleaner or solvent wipe.
-Extend cleaning 6"- 8" beyond the affected area. - 2.
+- 1. Clear area of any debris. - 2.
+Solvent wipe the affected area, or clean with Neogard 8500 BioDegradable Cleaner.
+Clean 6"-8" beyond the affected area. - 3.
 Apply additional coating to the cleaned area at a minimum 12 mils DFT and allow to cure.

-- OIL: Use of a primer will reduce oil migration from the substrate. - POLLEN/LEAVES/FOLIAGE: Clean roof periodically and do not let foliage accumulate. - CHEMICAL: Check the job site every day for contamination and clean as necessary. - USE OF ASPHALTIC ROOF CEMENTS: Only use similar or like (i.e. for TPO, use TPO materials) products for repair.
+- Oil: Use of a primer will reduce oil migration from the substrate. - Pollen/Leaves/Foliage: Clean roof periodically and do not let foliage accumulate. - Chemical: Check the job site every day for contamination and clean as necessary. - Use of Asphaltic Roof Cements: Only use similar or like (i.e. for TPO, use TPO materials) products for repair.